Home Page

 Goodness gracious me

 Since the cloning of Dolly the sheep and the discovery of embryonic stem cells molecular and developmental biology seem to have taken centre stage in the world of science.
 Goodness gracious me have done a brilliant sketch on clones.
 One of the streetwise Bhangramuffins is talking about how everyone will be a clone in the future but the other one gets confused between clones and clowns.
+'Everyone's going to be a clone in the future man'.
+'What with big shoes and a red nose?'

 'No not clowns man, clones.'